joshuasoave/national-parks/README.md

 - Get to coding!

 ## Wins:
 - We came up with a workflow that made sense to us.
+- We came up with a way to work on the same files separately and then resolve Git issues efficiently.
+- We worked together to problem solve bugs when needed.

 ## Challenges:
 - Initial Heroku setup - we misinterpreted the setup instructions.
 We finally realized that the mongo variables weren't matching up.
 - When we sorted the data by priority we realized that we needed to set the values of 'priority' to 3, 2, and 1 instead of High, Medium, and Low so that it wouldn't sort alphabetically.
-- Clearing the form data after you create a park
+- Clearing the form data after you create a park.
+We figured out that we had to TBD
+- Footer styling
 -

 ## Future Features:
-- Utilize the National Parks API to give the user the option to search and import that data when adding a park.
+- Utilize National Parks API to give the user the option to search and import that data when adding a park.
--